 In addition to teaching literature and composition courses as a graduate student instructor (see "Courses" below), Helen has previously been appointed as a Digital Literacies Coordinator, Peer Mentor for New Instructors, and an Assistant Director of the Undergraduate Rhetoric Program.
 She has also held positions at the Writers Workshop, both as an Assistant Director and as a consultant.
 She continues to volunteer as a consultant in the writing center.

-- Memory, Trauma, and Genocide Studies; Diaspora, Transnational, and Migration Studies; Indigenous and Settler Colonial Studies; Gender and Women's Studies; Armenian Literature (English, Armenian, French); Anglophone Arab Literature; American Indian/First Nations Literature
+Memory, Trauma, and Genocide Studies; Diaspora, Transnational, and Migration Studies; Indigenous Studies and Settler Colonial Studies; Gender and Women's Studies; Armenian Literature (English, Armenian, French); Anglophone Arab Literature; American Indian/First Nations Literature

 - ENGL 250: Nineteenth-Century American Fiction (Themed: "Transnational and Hemispheric Connections")